olafwysocki/olafwysocki.github.io/_pages/home.md

 ![photo](/assets/images/OlafWysockiHomeOffice.jpg)

-I am Geodesy & Geoinformation Master Student - currently writing a Master Thesis @ Audi AG & TUM.
-Passionate about geospatial world and Manchester United.
+I am a Research Assitant & PhD Candidate at the TUM within the semantic 3D building reconstruction field.
+Passionate about the geospatial world and Manchester United :cityscape: :soccer: